aviaryan/Clipjump/ReadMe.txt

 >Chris and Lexikos for creating Autohotkey without which this program wouldn't have been possible.

 ===============================
-CHANGES             		   |
+CHANGES (from v6.0 b1)         |
 ===============================
 •Fixed problems with MS Excel and other office apps •Clipjump now shows Data type in Tips.
 A very handy addition.
 •Better cosmetics now !
 Thanks to chaz
-•The History tool now allows multiple selection and is resizable
+•The History tool now allows multiple selection and is resizable.

+•Better History tool now !
+Thanks chaz
+•Better Settings editor
+•Cleaned up old obsolete code.
+•Fixed minor bugs.

 ================================================================
 See Installation and Usage for more details!